vtexdocs/known-issues/docs/en/known-issues/Catalog/catalog-indexer-generating-invalid-translation-documents.md

 ## Summary

-When indexing a product with translated information the app messages is requested.
-These requests are supposed to be under 3s and when they take more than that the indexation fails and generates an invalide translation document.
+When indexing a product with translated information, the app Messages is queried.
+These requests are supposed to be under 3s, and when they take more than that, the indexation fails and generates an invalid translation document.

-##
+This scenario will generate errors in the indexing history with the message "translations is smaller than context".

-## Simulation
+#### Simulation

 There is no easy way to reproduce this scenario, but accounts with a lot of languages or a lot of fields to translate are more susceptible to this scenario.

-##

-## Workaround
+#### Workaround

 N/A